Steven-Jarmell/Steven-Jarmell/README.md

 ### 🏋️‍♂️About Me :

 - 🌎 I live in Pittsburgh, PA
-- 🏙️ I'm an incoming Software Development Engineer at Amazon
+- 🏙️ I'm an incoming Software Development Engineer at Amazon in Sunnyvale, CA
-- 🏫 I'm currently earning my BS in Computer Science at the University of Pittsburgh
+- 🏫 I graduated with a BS in Computer Science from the University of Pittsburgh
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning a little bit of this and a little bit of that
 - 😄 Pronouns: he/him

 ---